-The passage suggests that, as member of was

-36. Which of the following statements best defines 's relationship with?

-37. Which of the following best describes the effect of the

-38. The narrator attributes's attitude and be

-39. The style of the passage as a whole can be best cha

-40. The narrator's attitude toward can best be

-41. In the first stanza, theis presented cl

-42. Theis presented at

-explain why the" (line" (line"

-44. The speaker hypothesizes that might be

-45. The diction used to describe in lines

-46. In line, "" refers to something the nat

-47. The object of "to" in line is

-48. For the speaker, the and

-49. In line, the speaker implies that the had/

-50. In line the cause of theis described in language most similar to that used by the speaker to

-describe

-51. In the poem as a whole, the speaker views as being essentially

-52. The speaker makes a categorical assertion at all of t the following places in the poem EXCEPT

-53. Which of the following lines contains an example of f personification?

-54. Lines have all of the following functions EXC CEPT to return/illustrate/link/emphasize/evoke

-55. The's words (lines) convey a sense of of

-1999 MC Stems

-1. Which of the following is the primary meaning of the e word " as it is used in the passage?

-2's first words (" ") are surprising because

-prevents/claims/thinks/implies/is not responding

-3. From the context, the reader can infer that " " (line) is

-4 probably calls the quotation in li

-considers/knows/believes/sees mes because ne

-5's view ofmight best be de scribed as

-6. In lines (""), the speaker i makes use of all of the following EVCEDT

-7. The primary rhetorical function of the sentence "

-(lines) is to

-introduce/provide/undermine/distinguish

-8. In line, the "" refers to Engli

-9. The second of's two speeches repeats

-10. Which of the following does explici

-11. From the passage, we can infer that the art would most value would be

-characterized by all of the following EXCEPT

-12. In the passage, ridicules all of the e following commonly accepted ideas about EXCEPT

-13. The comedy of the passage derives chiefly from

-14. The central opposition of the poem is between

-15. The speaker views the,, , and the as

-16. The "" (line) most probably ref

-17. In line, "" most probably refers metaph norically to

-18. For the speaker, the and the have whi

-=0 0. die opeaner, die and die nave win c ionoming in common,
+35. The passage suggests that, as member of, was 36.
+Which of the following statements best defines 's relationship with?
+37. Which of the following best describes the effect of the last 38.
+The narrator attributes's attitude and behavior 39.
+The style of the passage as a whole can be best characteriz 40.
+The narrator's attitude toward can best be described.
+41. In the first stanza, theis presented chiefly a 42.
+The is most probably called a " 43.
+How many reasons does the speaker give to try to explain 44.
+The speaker hypothesizes that might be willy the (line) 45.
+The diction used to describe in lines si iggests that 46.
+In line, "" refers to something that aggests that 47.
+The object of "to" in line is 48.
+For the speaker, the and and are similar in that they both In line, the speaker implies that the had/was/ur In line the cause of the is described in language. lage most similar to that used by the speaker to describe and the second s 51.
+In the poem as a whole, the speaker views as being a speaker view as a 52.
+The speaker makes a categorical assertion at all of the follo 53.
+Which of the following lines contains an example of persor 54.
+Lines have all of the following functions EXCEPT to return/illustrate/link/emphasize/evoke 55.
+The's words (lines) convey a sense of 1999 MC Stems 1.
+Which of the following is the primary meaning of the word ' '" as it is used in the passage?
+2's first words (" ") are surprising because prevents/claims/thinks/implies/is not responding 3.
+From the context, the reader can infer that "" 4 probably calls the quotation in lines ' "" because he considers/knows/believes/sees 5's view ofmight best be described 6.
+In lines (""), the speaker makes ι 7.
+The primary rhetorical function of the sentence " " (lines) is to introduce/provide/undermine/distinguish 8.
+In line, the "" refers to English 9.
+The second of's two speeches repeats the ar gument of the first that 10.
+Which of the following does explicitly end orse?
+11. From the passage, we can infer that the art w ould most value would be characterized by all of the following EXCEPT 12.
+In the passage, ridicules all of the follow ving commonly accepted ideas about EXCEPT 13.
+The comedy of the passage derives chiefly from · · · · · · · · · · · · · · · · · · · 14.
+The central opposition of the poem is between 15.
+The speaker views the,,, and the as 16.
+The "" (line) most probably refer to 45 17.
+In line, "" most probably refers metaphorically 17.
+III III, IIIOSE PLOBANTY LETERS III ELAPHOLICAIN / 10 18.
+For the speaker, the and the have which of the